-This course is designed to build on students knowledge and clinical skills in physical and mental health assessment to develop the diagnostic skills required for advanced health assessment and care planning.
-Students develop their knowledge of pathophysiology to inform their clinical responses and their ability to judiciously order and interpret diagnostics.
-The course further focuses on the development of the skills required to deliver holistic patient-centred care in collaboration with interdisciplinary teams.
+This course is designed to build on student knowledge and clinical skills in physical and mental health assessment.
+Students will further develop clinical diagnostic skills relevant to advanced health assessment and care planning.
+Students build on their knowledge of pathophysiology to inform on their clinical responses, differential diagnosis, and their ability to judiciously order and interpret diagnostics and develop the quality use of medications.
+The course further focuses on the development of the skills required to deliver holistic person-centred care in collaboration with the interprofessional team.

-This is a mandatory course in the Master of Nursing (Nurse Practitioner) Program.
+This is a mandatory course in the Master of Nursing (Nurse Practitioner) and Master of Mental Health Nursing (Nurse Practitioner) Programs

 1. Apply theories of diagnostic reasoning and health assessment in clinical practice

-2. Conduct an advanced health assessment (general and focused, physical and mental), identifying variations from normal
+2. Conduct an advanced health assessment (general and focused, physical and mental), identifying variations from normal, considering all patient/client/consumer issues

-4. Demonstrate rapid assessment of a patients unstable and complex health care problems through synthesis and prioritisation of historical and available data
+4. Demonstrate rapid assessment of unstable and complex health care problems through synthesis and prioritisation of historical and available data

 5. Apply advanced knowledge of pathophysiologic processes to the assessment and management of patients with complex needs

-6. Demonstrate in the clinical environment the ability to make informed and patient centred decisions about preventative, diagnostic and therapeutic responses and interventions (including referrals) that are based on sound clinical judgement and scientific evidence
+6. Demonstrate the ability to make informed and person centred decisions about preventative, diagnostic and therapeutic responses and interventions (including referrals) that are based on sound clinical judgement and scientific evidence

-7. Model effective holistic nursing care and collaborative practice in the context of the interdisciplinary team
+7. Model effective holistic and collaborative practice in the context of the interprofessional team

-8. Construct effective case presentations articulating and justifying decisions arising from health assessment, including use of diagnostics such as pathology and imaging
+8. Construct effective case presentations articulating and justifying decisions arising from full comprehensive health assessment, including choice use of diagnostics; pathology and medical imaging

 - Clinical reasoning and diagnostic skills